geri777/print-queue/README.md

 # PrintQueue for Linux

-PrintQueue is a Linux desktop application for collecting and arranging multiple documents and sending them to CUPS as a single print job.
+PrintQueue is a super easy and hassle-free Linux desktop application for collecting, arranging and printing multiple documents.
 It supports KDE Plasma and GNOME and is designed as a Linux alternative to Print Conductor.

-Files are not converted when they are added.
-Conversion starts only when the user clicks **Print**, keeping the user interface responsive.

 ![PrintQueue main window](resources/screenshot.png)